New local plan, publication version: supporting evidence

 Housing and economic development needs assessment (HEDNA)

-The Buckinghamshire Housing and Economic Development Needs Assessment (HEDNA) sets out the housing and economic development needs for the Buckinghamshire housing market area and functional economic market area, consisting of Aylesbury Vale, Wycombe, Chiltern, and South Bucks districts.
+The Buckinghamshire Housing and Economic Development Needs Assessment (HEDNA) sets out the housing and economic development needs for the Buckinghamshire housing market area and functional economic market area, consisting of Aylesbury Vale, Wycombe, Chiltern, and South Bucks areas.

 The HEDNA was published in December 2016.